Individual Springtime Omelet Parisienne

-In France, the omelette is not considered a breakfast item, but a simple and savory item for lunch or dinner.
-A perfect omelette can be made sublime by the careful selection of ingredients that comprise it.
+In France, the omelet (or omelette, as they prefer to spell it) is not considered a breakfast item, but a simple dish for lunch or dinner.
+A perfect omelet can be made sublime by the careful selection of ingredients that comprise it.
 Perfectly fresh organic eggs, local herbs, tender spring vegetables and gorgeous cheeses all come together here to create a celebration of spring at its finest!

 - 3 large organic eggs Add to list

 - 1 tablespoon cream or crème fraiche Add to list

 - 2 tablespoons chopped fresh tender herbs (basil, thyme, dill, chervil, tarragon, savory, etc. in any combination) Add to list